Silvia Coss

 What was the first [Los Angeles] neighborhood that you lived in?

-I’ve always lived in this neighborhood — in Koreatown or Hollywood.
+I’ve always lived in this neighborhood — Koreatown or Hollywood.
 The majority of residents in my building are Korean.

 Did you have family here?